spotcircuit/weatherproof/docs/n8n-system-prompt.md

 Example input 5: "Started at 7am but rain began at 9:30am, called it quits at 11am"

 Example input 6: "Heavy rain started at 10am, had to send the crew home"

+Example input 7: "we started at 7am and heavy winds and rain began at 11am, after that we sent everyone home"

 Example output (for input 1):
 {